manuc66/JsonSubTypes/README.md

 ## SerializeObject and DeserializeObject with custom type property only present in JSON

 This mode of operation only works when JsonSubTypes is explicitely registered in JSON.NET's serializer settings, and not through the ``[JsonConverter]`` attribute.
-The registration and functionality is very similar (interoperable) to [``RuntimeTypeAdapaterFactory``](https://github.com/google/gson/blob/master/gson/src/test/java/com/google/gson/functional/RuntimeTypeAdapterFactoryFunctionalTest.java) of Google's GSON (Java).

 ```csharp
 public abstract class Animal